 Here, however, according to the judge the 30-minute delay in an ambulance either did not fall into one of the categories which allows for suit, or if it could arguably have fit within one of them, it did not rise to an egregious enough level for liability to attach.

 Additionally, it is conceivable that there was a legitimate reason for the 30-minute delay.
 Perhaps no units were available, or there was heavy traffic, etc. Unfortunately for the man and his family, there may have been nothing that could have been done to get help to him more quickly.

-If you or a loved one has suffered a personal injury due to someone else’s negligence, contact the experienced Washington D.C. area personal injury attorneys at Lebowitz & Mzhen, LLC immediately.
+If you or a loved one has suffered a personal injury due to someone else’s negligence, contact the experienced Washington D.C. area personal injury attorneys at Lebowitz & Mzhen Personal Injury Lawyers immediately.
 Our attorneys have many years of experience in working with individuals and families who have suffered as a result of the personal injury or wrongful death of a loved one.
 Our dedicated attorneys have represented families who have suffered as a result of car accidents, medical malpractice, birth injuries, premises liability and other traumatic events.
 If you believe that your loved one died because of the wrongful or negligent actions of another, please contact the personal injury attorneys at Lebowitz & Mzhen by calling 1-800-654-1949 or by visiting our website, in order to schedule your initial free consultation.

 More Blog Posts: